 - Respect confidentiality. - Establish channels of support in order to maintain organizational health in times of stress.
-For example, set up weekly calls JUST about how we are doing?
-Or can we combine with our weekly calls on what we are doing. - Maintain awareness of the limitations of electronic communication, following these guidelines: - 1.
+For example, set up weekly check-ins on a personal level. - Maintain awareness of the limitations of electronic communication, following these guidelines: - 1.
 Apply Communication Guidelines to electronic correspondences - 2.
 Pay particular attention to tone in order to maintain good communication - 3.
 Pay attention to subject headings that support organization/sorting on receiver's end - 4.
 Pay attention to who is being copied and avoid unnecessary distribution